 Before joining the Clinton Administration, Keating held several positions with the United States House of Representatives.
 He served as assistant floor manager for the Democratic leadership from 1986-1992 and, prior to that, as special assistant to the doorkeeper.

-Keating is a graduate of the University of Scranton, with a B.S. in political science, and he has an honorary doctorate of business administration from the University of South Carolina, and a second honorary doctorate of humane letters from Medical University of South Carolina and an honorary doctorate of leadership and governance from Africa University.
-He was born in Scranton, PA.
-He and his wife Ann reside in McLean, VA.
+Keating is a graduate of the University of Scranton, with a bachelor’s degree in political science, and he has an honorary doctorate of business administration from the University of South Carolina, and a second honorary doctorate of humane letters from Medical University of South Carolina and an honorary doctorate of leadership and governance from Africa University.
+He was born in Scranton, Pa..
+He and his wife Ann reside in McLean, Va.